Save power, save money

 - Close curtains and blinds during the day.

-- Cross-ventilation and open windows in the evening allow for natural breezes.
+- Open windows in the evening to allow for natural breezes.

 In winter